 Immune Checkpoint Therapy

 Immune checkpoint therapy, which targets regulatory pathways in T cells to enhance antitumor immune responses, is quickly becoming an important part of the treatment for cancers such as melanoma and non-small cell lung cancer.
 Unlike many immune treatments, immune checkpoint therapy does not target the cancer or tumor cells themselves.
-The method involves development of agents that interact with intracellular checkpoints, such as PD-1 (programmed cell death protein 1).
+The method involves the development of agents that interact with intracellular checkpoints, such as PD-1 (programmed cell death protein 1).
 PD-1 normally blocks T cells from attacking other cells in the body, and can sometimes be used by cancer cells to avoid being attacked by the immune system.
 Checkpoint inhibitors target the molecules that regulate the body’s T cells, with the overall goal of removing inhibitory pathways that block natural T cell responses.

 This therapy has elicited durable clinical responses and, in some patients, long-term remissions.
 Many drugs that target either PD-1 or PD-L1 are now being tested in clinical trials.
 In moving forward with this particular treatment approach, a key concern is that in suppressing the body’s natural defense against T cells, the rest of the body may be open to cellular damage.